jon-jacky/Piety/samples/README.md

 =============

 Sample applications to run under the Piety scheduler.
-For directions, see the docstrings in each module, and the *md* files.
+For directions, see the docstrings in each module, and the *.md* files.
 More tests are in *Piety/tests*.

 - **ed**: text editor